-· Rules
+Rules

-Flooding problems exist in the Porirua Stream catchment.
+Flooding problems exist in tThe Porirua Stream catchment is subject to flood events which can range in severity from small annual events to much larger ones.
+The Porirua, Takapu and Stebbings Stream form part of a wider flood protection network that includes dams and culverts in Churton Park, Takapu and Seton Nossitor Park.
+This is managed and maintained by Wellington Regional Council.
 To protect the safety of building occupants, the Council will generally require that building floor levels are above the predicted flood levels for the 1 in 100 year flood event.
 The detail of flood depths for land within the Tawa Hazard (Flooding) Area is held by Wellington City Council.
 These depths are based on the best information available to the Council and vary with the topography of the area.
+The Porirua Stream flood hazard information will be reviewed and updated by the Greater Wellington Regional Council on a periodic basis.

 Development involving buildings and structures will be controlled to ensure that they do not increase the risk of flooding by blocking flood water flow paths and culverts, and diverting flood waters to other sites.
-Council is particularly concerned that buildings within 10 metres of the Porirua Stream could impede the flow of flood waters and increase the risk of flooding to other properties in the respective catchments.
-Buildings in this situation have therefore been made a Discretionary Activity (Unrestricted) to ensure that the effects of such development are fully considered.
+Council is particularly concerned that buildings within 10 metres of the Porirua Stream could impede the flow of flood waters and increase the risk of flooding to other properties in the respective eatchments.
+Buildings and structures located within 10 metres of the Porirua Stream, and with a floor level below the 1 in 100 year flood event in this situation have therefore been made a Discretionary Activity (Unrestricted) to ensure that the effects of such development are fully considered.